rust-embedded/wg/rfcs/0000-multi-core-soundness.md

 still desired.

-Something much closer to a multi-threaded program is one that makes use of interrupt handlers: In both cases, all global resources exist precisely once, and may be shared and exchanged between interrupt handlers or threads (provided they implement `Send`/`Sync`) with no risk of the resources changing their meaning when sent.
+Something much closer to a multi-threaded program is one that makes use of interrupt handlers, but runs on a single-core MCU: In both cases, all global resources exist precisely once, and may be shared and exchanged between interrupt handlers or threads (provided they implement `Send`/`Sync`) with no risk of the resources changing their meaning when sent.

 # Detailed design
 [design]: #detailed-design